Zoloft® Birth Defect Related Lawsuits

 Complications of these Zoloft® birth defects can include an underdeveloped abdominal cavity that is unable to hold the organs when the initial surgery is performed.
 A sack, known as a silo, can be placed around the organs to hold them in place and protect them until the cavity is able to hold them.
 When they are back inside the body, the opening will be closed up with another surgery.

 Cranial Birth Defects: Craniosynostosis occurs when the bones prematurely close during the first year of life, which causes an abnormally shaped skull.

-Clubfoot: Recent studies conducted by the Institute of Reproductive Toxicology at the University of Ulm, Germany and the Slone Epidemiology Center at Boston University found that some women who took SSRIs throughout their pregnancy had children born with clubfeet.
-True clubfoot is a malformation.
-The bones, joints, muscles, and blood vessels of the limb are abnormal.
-An infant with clubfoot has a foot that is turned in, stiff and cannot be brought to a normal position.
+Clubfoot: Recent studies conducted by the Institute of Reproductive Toxicology at the University of Ulm, Germany and the Slone Epidemiology Center at Boston University found that some women who took SSRIs throughout their pregnancy had children born with clubfoot.
+True clubfoot is a malformation where the bones, joints, muscles and/or blood vessels of the limb are abnormal.
+An infant with clubfeet has a foot that is inturned, stiff and cannot be brought to a normal position.